 Leslie co-chairs the Westwood Art Show, is a member of the Gamble Nippert YMCA Branch Board along with being involved with general Westwood awesomeness.
 Leslie and her husband Bill love living in Westwood with their two boys.
-Her family has deep roots in Westwood as her father has been a small business owner for nearly sixty years.
-In her free time she enjoys making music, reading and baking.
+Her family has deep roots in Westwood as her father was a small business owner for over sixty years.
+In her free time she enjoys making music, reading, and baking.

 Kathy Bach grew up on the West side and fell in love with Westwood when she was a high school student at Mother of Mercy.
 She earned her Bachelor of Arts in English Literature from Xavier University and a Master’s Degree in Library and Information Science from Indiana University.
 She has worked for the Public Library of Cincinnati and Hamilton County for 25 years where she has held various leadership positions, including Branch Manager of the Westwood branch from 2007-2017.